apache/cordova-docs/www/docs/en/dev/guide/overview/index.md

 ## Development Paths

-As of version 3.0, you can use two basic workflows to create a mobile app.
+Cordova provides you two basic workflows to create a mobile app.
 While you can often use either workflow to accomplish the same task, they each offer advantages: